mafifafm/pxt-microbit/docs/courses/csintro/variables/overview.md

 * Constants: The day of the week, the year, student’s name, the school’s address
 * Variables: The temperature/weather, the current time, the current class, whether they are standing or sitting...

 Variables hold a specific type of information.
-The micro:bit's variables can keep track of numbers, strings, booleans, and sprites.
+The Ragga's variables can keep track of numbers, strings, booleans, and sprites.
 The first time you use a variable, its type is assigned to match whatever it is holding.
 From that point forward, you can only change the value of that variable to another value of that same type.

 * A number variable could hold numerical data such as the year, the temperature, or the degree of acceleration.
 * A string variable holds a string of alphanumeric characters such as a person's name, a password, or the day of the week.